Caleb S.

 Here, a writer must discuss the importance of the findings.
 It is used to describe the short and long-term results of the effects.
 Also, suggest the recommendations to tackle the situation along with future prospects.

-Cause and Effect Essay Antithesis Paragraph
+Step 3: Cause and Effect Essay Antithesis Paragraph

-This paragraph will discuss the other side of the issue by identifying the major cause and effects.
+This paragraph will discuss the other side of the issue by identifying the major causes and effects.
 Also, explain the causes behind choosing a topic and how it will be relevant to modern life.
-This way, you can show the logic behind the occurrence of the two variables and their possible causes and effects.

-Cause and Effect Essay Conclusion
+Step 4: Cause and Effect Essay Conclusion

 The conclusion paragraph aims to provide a brief summary of your essay.
 Thus, it should leave the audience with the feeling of completeness and make a final emphasis on the major ideas.